stolksdorf/JsonGen/README.md

 	$(example).html(JSON.stringify(users, null, '  '));

 We're generating 2 users with various data: 0 - 3 post objects, a random status, and some user data.
 You can even embed the markup into strings, like we did with the address.
-If Jsongen runs into a function, it will just execute it normally and use the result.
+If JsonGen runs into a function, it will just execute it normally and use the result.

 Feel free to play around with this example and experiment by adding some of the various other comamnds from below.